joedj/ftpii/README.txt

 For subversion changes since 0.0.6, see http://code.google.com/p/ftpii/source/list

+20080705 0.0.10 boot.elf rebuilt with patched libogc to fix startup crashes when USB devices are present.
+                Added SITE PASSWD and SITE NOPASSWD for controlling the authentication remotely.
 20080705 0.0.9  Added authentication - can specify a password using directory name or wiiload arg.
 20080629 0.0.8  Added no-op SITE CHMOD command to prevent some FTP clients from displaying skip/abort/retry type prompts.
                 Fixed MKD bug that caused working directory to change to new directory automatically.
 20080624 0.0.7  Added virtual path support for /sd and /usb. (thanks srg!)
                 Added SITE LOADER command to return to loader.
                 Added SITE CLEAR command to clear the console.
                 Support for starting without a device connected (thanks srg!)
                 Support for SD Gecko (though currently disabled in libfat) (thanks srg!)
                 Re-enable read-ahead when remounting (thanks srg!)
 20080617 0.0.6  Incorporated SD-card and USB hot-swapping patch. (thanks srg!)
 20080615 0.0.5  Added support for buggy FTP clients that use "LIST -aL" or similar, at the expense of breaking
                 paths that begin with '-'.
                 Compiled with corruption-fix and usbstorage libfat patches. (thanks svpe!)
                 Uncommented FAT read-ahead support (oops) 20080613 0.0.4  Added rename support, as well as append and resume.
                 Fixed _another_ nasty crash bug introduced in 0.0.3 when creating directories. (thanks nilsk123!)
 20080612 0.0.3  Multi-client support (up to 5), using LWPs.
 Unfortunately this makes things
                 quite a bit slower, due to the reduced buffer sizes.
 This has the nice side-effect of making clients like FileZilla work.
 20080609 0.0.2  Fixed display/crash bug when creating directories. (thanks feesh!)
                 Enabled fat read-ahead caching.
 Increases read speed from ~80KB/s to ~250KB/s for me. (thanks svpe!)
 20080608 0.0.1  Public release.